 Ashna Jalan is studying cognitive science and artificial intelligence at the University of Toronto.
-She spent one month on Start Me Up’s Startup Internship Program in Bali.
+She spent one month on Start Me Up’s Remote Internship Program.

 Why did you decide to do Start Me Up?